 TRIZ (pronounced TREEZ) is the Russian acronym for the Theory of Inventive Problem Solving.
 This proven algorithmic approach to solving technical problems began in 1946 when the Russian engineer and scientist Genrikh Altshuller studied thousands of patents and noticed certain patterns.
 From these patterns he discovered that the evolution of a technical system is not a random process, but is governed by certain objective laws.
 These laws can be used to consciously develop a system along its path of technical evolution - by determining and implementing innovations.

 I would like to say couple words about my understanding of TRIZ and TRIZ Technology for Innovation.
 I have reviewed my previous statements and wish to clarify my points.

 1. TRIZ is a science of system development based on laws of systems evolution and the best practices of thousands of developers and scientists

-2. TRIZ increases the speed of system development and evolution.
-This is a primary global function of TRIZ because technological evolution reflects and propels the evolution of our civilization.
+3. TRIZ increases the speed of system development and evolution.
+This is a primary a global function of TRIZ because technological evolution reflects and propels the development of our civilization.